iotaledger/bee-rfcs/text/0000-bee-network/0000-bee-network.md

 # Motivation

-Bee nodes need a way to share messages with each other and other compatible node implementations as part of the IOTA gossip protocol, or they won't be able to form a network and synchronize with each other.
+Bee nodes need a way to share messages with each other and other compatible node implementations as part of the IOTA gossip protocol or they won't be able to form a network and synchronize with each other.

 # Detailed design